-Ensuring this traffic takes an action your business wants them to is how we optimize a landing page.
+Ensuring this traffic takes an action your business wants them to is how we work at a landing page optimization level.
 That action could be anything from an immediate product purchase to RSS feed subscription, giving an email address, beginning a free trial of your service, and many others.

 Creating a Landing Page

-There are two approaches when creating a landing page: going it alone by yourself or with a paid web developer, or engaging with a third party landing page building tool like Wishpond.
+There are two approaches when creating a landing page: going it alone by yourself or with a paid web developer, or engaging with a third party landing page tool like Wishpond.